-- 1. Multiband color if the file comes as a multiband with several bands (e.g., used with a satellite image with several bands) - 2.
-Paletted if a single band file comes with an indexed palette (e.g., used with a digital topographic map) - 3.
-Singleband gray (one band of) the image will be rendered as gray; QGIS will choose this renderer if the file has neither multibands nor an indexed palette nor a continuous palette (e.g., used with a shaded relief map) - 4.
-Singleband pseudocolor this renderer is possible for files with a continuous palette, or color map (e.g., used with an elevation map)
+- 1. Multiband color if the file comes as a multiband with several bands (e.g., used with a satellite image with several bands). - 2.
+Paletted/Unique values for single band files that come with an indexed palette (e.g., used with a digital topographic map) or for general use of palettes for rendering raster layers. - 3.
+Singleband gray (one band of) the image will be rendered as gray; QGIS will choose this renderer if the file has neither multibands nor an indexed palette nor a continuous palette (e.g., used with a shaded relief map). - 4.
+Singleband pseudocolor this renderer is possible for files with a continuous palette, or color map (e.g., used with an elevation map). - 5.
+Hillshade Creates hillshade from a band.